dominikaandrzejewska/car_price_prediction/README.md

 Day 4

 Day4.ipynb
--improving the quality of the model using XGBoost
+- improving the quality of the model using XGBoost